uezo/ChatdollKit/README.md

 **NOTE**: See [Migration from FunctionSkill to Tool](#migration-from-functionskill-to-tool) if your project has custom LLMFunctionSkills.

+### Integration with Remote AI Agents

+While ChatdollKit natively supports simple tool calls, it also provides integration with server-side AI agents to enable more agentic behaviors.

+Specifically, ChatdollKit allows you to call AI agents through RESTful APIs by registering them as an `LLMService`.
+This lets you send requests and receive responses without needing to be aware of the agentic processes happening behind the scenes.
+Currently, [Dify](https://dify.ai) and [AIAvatarKit](https://github.com/uezo/aiavatarkit) are supported.
+You can use them by attaching either `DifyService` or `AIAvatarKitService`, configuring their settings, and enabling the `IsEnabled` flag.

 ## 🎙️ Devices

 We provide a device control mechanism.
 Currently, microphones and cameras are supported.